(U.S.) Memorial Day Office Closing

 All college Panhellenics and their member chapters shall incorporate certain policies into their membership recruitment programs; for more details, please visit the National Panhellenic Conference website.

 Kappa Alpha Theta is dedicated to ensuring that every chapter executes a values-based recruitment.
-By recruiting women whose values align with our own, we can ensure that we are welcoming new members who are dedicated to our purpose and mission.
+By recruiting members whose values align with our own, we can ensure that we are welcoming new members who are dedicated to our purpose and mission.